Zoran Bortić: Early years in the local assembly

 Bortić was first elected to the Šabac municipal assembly in the 1996 Serbian local elections.
 The Socialists won a narrow victory in the city and retained power under contentious circumstances; Bortić served as a supporter of the local administration.

 The SPS dominated Serbian political life in the 1990s under the authoritarian leadership of Slobodan Milošević, who was defeated in the 2000 Yugoslavian presidential election and fell from power shortly thereafter.
-The party was alsp defeated in most of Serbia's urban centres in the concurrent 2000 local elections.
+The party was also defeated in most of Serbia's urban centres in the concurrent 2000 local elections.
 In Šabac, the Democratic Opposition of Serbia (DOS) won fifty-three seats while a coalition of the Socialist Party and the Yugoslav Left (JUL) won twenty-two.
 Bortić was personally re-elected to the municipal assembly and served in opposition for the term that followed.

 Bortić was given the thirty-second position on the Socialist Party's electoral list in the 2003 Serbian parliamentary election.
 The list won twenty-two seats, and he was not given a mandate.
 (From 2000 to 2011, Serbian parliamentary mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be assigned out of numerical order.
 Bortić could have been given a mandate despite his list position, though ultimately he was not.)

 The Socialists fell to eight seats in Šabac in the 2004 Serbian local elections.
 Bortić was one of the SPS candidates elected and again served in opposition, while a coalition of the Democratic Party (DS) and the Serbian Renewal Movement (SPO) formed the local administration.

 Bortić appeared in the twenty-first position on the SPS's list in the 2007 parliamentary election.
 The list won sixteen seats, and he was again not included in his party's assembly delegation.